diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 [View Source](https://github.com/zootytooty/BeBot)

 In order for any of this to work we needed a way for users to chat with Zoot.
 Would it be SMS?
 Do we build an app?
-Our choice was to use Facebook Messenger because of the incredibly large existing userbase, the support they have for chatbots and that it simplified what we needed to manage.
+Our choice was to use Facebook Messenger because of the incredibly large existing user base, the support they have for chatbots and that it simplified what we needed to manage.
 It meant we didn't have to write or manage any new services that would directly face users.
 It's plug and play, and that's great!

 ## Machine learning to the rescue...sort of